idlethumbs/eslint-plugin-vue-crooks-nits/README.md

 # eslint-plugin-vue-crooks-nits

-Some custom ESLint rules to catch vue niggles
+Some custom ESLint rules to catch vue niggles such as empty options and empty style tags.

 ## Usage